civl-verifier/civl-verifier.github.io/tutorial.md

 ```

 The layer-0 program, shown above, contains only procedures and no atomic actions.
-The implementation of procedure `Incr` is not provided but it is known from the description of the layered program, specifically `{:refines "AtomicIncr"}` annotation on `Incr`, that this implementation behaves like the atomic action `AtomicIncr`.
+The implementation of procedure `Incr` is not provided but it is known from the description of the layered program, specifically the `{:refines "AtomicIncr"}` annotation on `Incr`, that this implementation behaves like the atomic action `AtomicIncr`.

 ## Program at layer 1